GinoGalotti/guildgazette/world.md

 ## Places

-**Blank**: The decadent city ruled (from the shadows) by Spider.
+**Gravesomething**: The decadent city ruled (from the shadows) by Spider.
 It contains a huge arena where ganglords play their games.

 ## Factions